freqtrade/freqtrade/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 <!--
-Have you search for this issue before posting it?
+Have you searched for similar issues before posting it?

 If you have discovered a bug in the bot, please [search our issue tracker](https://github.com/freqtrade/freqtrade/issues?q=is%3Aissue).
 If it hasn't been reported, please create a new issue.